ViscousTests/website/content/docs/gaming/games/competitive-turn-based/magic-the-gathering.md

 to learn about new formats, and https://www.17lands.com/ to keep track of progress.

-Try to keep your expectations low to avoid dissapointment!
+Try to keep your expectations low to avoid disappointment!

+### Draft Moments

+#### 10 wins Blue / White Edge of Eternities Quick Draft

+Quantum Riddler with some 2 spell synergy.
+Thought the deck was not great, but it worked really well.
+One mana removal in cryoshatter and focus fire is extremely good.